Embrace the Truth

 How would you see and treat others differently if you saw their true identity?

-What will help you remember and believe the truth about who you are in Christ as you relate to your spouse, children, boss, coworkers, friends, and enemies through the day?
+What will help you remember and believe the truth about who you are in Christ as you relate to your spouse, children, boss, coworkers, friends, and enemies throughout the day?

 Write down Bible passages that you can take with you through the day to help you believe the truth.
 Those passages can help you hear God’s voice, urging you to turn north to him and to be thankful, knowing you’re secure in Jesus even when you face difficulties.